chaseruskin/legoHDL/ROADMAP.md

 - [ ] implement additional "help" command documentation

-- [ ] recursive labels in cached versions...track what labels have already been added and overwrite them with the highest version used if applicable -> is this desired? (avoids duplicate files)
-See commit d54020e707979 about the work started.
-Eventually will make it a setting for users to enable/disable duplicate recursive labels.
-If disabled, then the file found in the highest used version will be written to recipe file with its respective label.

 - [-] add verilog/systemverilog file support (parse verilog for module dependencies/instances) -> mostly there

 - [ ] implement code for 'port' command to provide prints for verilog instantiations + cross-over for vhdl to verilog and verilog to vhdl using '-vhdl' flag or '-verilog' flag